SemiShogun/SemiShogun/README.md

 ### Q/A???
 #### Who's the person in my profile picture?
-"Nene Sakura" from "New Game!", you may consider her to be the best programmer girl of the series 😎
+"Nene Sakura" from "New Game!".
+She's the best girl of the series 😎

 #### Why are you so cringy?
-You may find me to be quite the cringy person but no, I'm not cringy person at all...
-Well not in real life.
+You may find me to be quite the cringy person but no, I'm not a cringy person at all...
+Well at least not in real life.

 <!--